vlntsolo/sveltekit-firebase-ssr-auth/README.md

 Firebase access token (UserId token) is encoded in session cookie.
 Cookie is being updated along with Firebase client access token rotation.

+### Additional packages

+- Includes Tailwind configuration

+### Implementation

-Sveltekit server handle hook uses "token" cookie to authenticate user with Firebase admin app.
+Sveltekit server `handle` hook uses "token" cookie to authenticate user with Firebase admin app.

 Main protected route (e.g. /dashboard ) is defined in `hooks.server.ts`.

 ## Getting started

-- Unpack the project root or clone it with git.
+- Unpack the project zip or pull the [remote](https://github.com/vlntsolo/sveltekit-firebase-ssr-auth.git).

 - Install dependenceis with preferred package manager:

 ```bash
 npm install
 ```
 or
 ```bash
 yarn install
 ```

-- Fill in env variables inside `.env` in your project root.
+- Create `.env` in your project root and fill in env variables according to `.env-sample`.

 - Run the app with `npm run dev`
 - Navigate to `/login` route and authenticate with Firebase, then check ssr user data inside `/dashboard` page.